m4n-group/AASTUGRAM/README.md

 - Password: -
 - For login into main page use email:- estifmitiku@gmail.com
 - For password use :- ayeleayele
-- In php mailer, set the email to antzemz@gmail.com and password as Michaelgashaw66@
+- In php mailer, set the email to antzemz@gmail.com and password as Michaelgashaw66@ (since the configuration files are included in the repository, this change need not be applied unless for user specific reasons)
 - Since the RAR file was too big, we had to separate the Resources from the functional Interface so we've sent two different RAR files - Apps and Resources - add them to a folder named aastugram